 How to serve keto cream cheese pancakes?

 The pancakes are delicious with no toppings.
-But obviously you can top them with butter, maple syrup or honey (if you don’t mind the carbs), or a low-carb syrup.
+But obviously, you can top them with butter or sugar-free syrup.

 You can also successfully freeze them.
 Separate them with wax paper strips and place them in a freezer bag.